reanjr/rezt/README.md

 RezT
 ====
 The RezT application framework for PHP.
-Not for the faint of heart.
+RezT is built on PHP 5.4 and takes advantage of some of the more recent features introduced to PHP.
+RezT is built with the idea that you might already have a large and complex code base or a strong opinion on how your application is structured.
+It tries to not make decisions for you, but to offer sane defaults and best practices.
+The target audience are experienced PHP developers who might build their own framework if they had the time.

 Installation
 ------------